grgbr/cute/sphinx/user.rst

 proper operation.

 A suite is a collection of suites and / or test cases.
-All suites may arbitrarily be selected for :ref:`running <sect-user-running_tests>`.
+All suites may arbitrarily be selected for a |run|.

-Finally, a particular run may be setup to :ref:`report <sect-user-test_reports>` test results according to a specified configuration.
+Finally, a particular |run| may be setup to :ref:`report
+<sect-user-test_reports>` test results according to a specified configuration.

 Typical Workflow
 ================